User research is a lean-forward activity: you have to remain actively engaged. It’s very different from watching TV: a lean-back, passive activity.

 Don’t be shy – run studies of your competitors’ products to learn how well their software supports users’ tasks.

 You kicked off the project with a Design Thinking session.
-Now you've started development, run fast, cheap tests to stay user-focused.
+Now that you’ve started development, run fast and cheap tests to stay user-focused.

 Your team decides they need to “run a study.”
 They don’t know what that means, and they are relying on you to set it up.
 That’s a good problem to have.
 Use this cheat sheet to help you out.